Who we are | What we do | Why we do it

 Human trafficking is a 32 billion-dollar-a-year business with sex trafficking growing at the fastest pace.
 It is an industry that exploits the most vulnerable members of our community.
 Those who experience poverty, little or no protection from family or friends, believe they have low personal worth or value and have a history of childhood sexual abuse.
 Sex trafficking is happening right here in our own community – in truck stops, strip clubs, erotic massage parlors, in our streets, and through escort services and online prostitution.

 Since 1997, the accessibility and anonymity of Internet pornography use have significantly contributed to the abuse of trafficked men, women and children.
-In the United States, the average age of entry into prostitution is 13 years old.
+In the United States, teenagers are targets and sought after by pimps and traffickers.
 Most teens are lured into the industry by a pimp posing as a boyfriend and remain there by brutal force, coercion, drug dependency, and a sense of belonging.
-Once trafficked, only 1% of victims are rescued.
+Once trafficked, very few victims of prostitution and sex-trafficking are rescued.
 The average life span of a person being exploited in prostitution is seven years and the most common causes of death are drug overdose, suicide, and murder.

-Founded in 2008 to serve the Harrisburg metropolitan region, Peace Promise is an all-volunteer, grassroots organization that assists in recovering hope and strengthening the lives of those impacted by sexual exploitation in our community.
+Founded in 2008 to serve the Harrisburg metropolitan region, Peace Promise was an all-volunteer, grassroots organization that assists in recovering hope and strengthening the lives of those impacted by sexual exploitation in our community.
+In 2019 we hired our first full-time employee, an Executive Director, Patty Seaman.

 Peace Promise accomplishes its work through a volunteer team of committed and dedicated individuals who represent many different faith communities located throughout Cumberland, Dauphin and York Counties.
 On a weekly basis, Peace Promise Outreach Volunteers visit adult entertainment venues forming friendships with the women who work there.